“Don’t bother trying to scream. No one will hear you. I made sure of that.” An imposing voice swam through the room.

-Tal’hrus is an organization that emerged shortly after the last Great War, forty-seven years ago.
+From her knowledge, Tal’hrus was an organization that emerged shortly after the last Great War, forty-seven years ago.

-It is a hierarchal organization with a single leader, and below him were seven masters who acted as his arms and legs, moving to his wills.
+A hierarchal organization with a single leader, and below him were seven masters who acted as his arms and legs, moving to his will.

-Each master is extremely skilled, and given charge of operations in one of the seven continents.
-Under those masters were subordinates who moved as units of ten to twenty people, carrying out missions all throughout their respective area.
+Each master is said to be extremely skilled and given charge of operations in one of the seven continents.
+Under those masters are subordinates who moved as units of ten to twenty people, carrying out missions all throughout their respective area.

-For mission, the masters form a unit from their agents and gives the leader—that he selects, a special item that helps them easily contact the master.
+For missions, the masters form a unit from their agents and gives a leader that he selects a special item that helps them easily contact the master.

 She did not know who funded the organization, but that it had footholds in all of the seven continents.

-He even learned that there were a total of 18 Tal’hrus agents in Ferrent altogether.
+He even learned that there was a total of eighteen Tal’hrus agents in Ferrent altogether.
 With some truly agonizing tactics, he was able to get their general whereabouts out of her.
 Two currently in the 7th ward, two in the 9th ward, another two in the 2nd ward.
 The last three were in the 11th ward, monitoring his movements in and out of the academy.

 “One last question.
 How many teams are operating in Darsus?
 And how many in the other continents?”